ibm-cloud-docs/power-iaas/configuring-private-subnet.md

 {: #reserv-ip}

 Use the reserved IPs to block {{site.data.keyword.powerSys_notm}} from assigning a specific IP address to a virtual server instance.

+You must delete the reserved IP address manually to remove the IP reservation.
+Deleting the virtual machine instance does not delete the reserved IP address that is associated with it.
+{: note}

 You get the option to:
 - Add IP address